tidy-finance/website/docs/40_factor_selection_with_machine_learning.md

 # Factor selection via machine learning

 The aim of this section is twofold: From a data science perspective, we introduce `tidymodels`, a collection of packages for modeling and machine learning using `tidyverse` principles. `tidymodels` comes with a handy workflow for all sorts of typical prediction tasks.
-From a finance perspective, we address the *factor zoo* ([@Cochrane2011]).
+From a finance perspective, we address the *factor zoo* [@Cochrane2011].
 In previous chapters, we illustrate that stock-characteristics such as size provide valuable pricing information in addition to the stock beta.
 Such findings question the usefulness of the Capital Asset Pricing Model.
 In fact, during the last decades, financial economists "discovered" a plethora of additional factors which may be correlated with the marginal utility of consumption (and would thus deserve a prominent role for pricing applications).
 Therefore, the challenge these days rather is: *Do we really believe in the relevance of 300+ risk factors?*.

-We introduce Lasso and Ridge Regression as a special case of penalized regression models.
+We introduce Lasso and Ridge regression as a special case of penalized regression models.
 Then, we explain the concept of cross-validation for model *tuning* with elastic net regularization as a popular example.
 We implement and showcase the entire cycle from model specification, training and forecast evaluation within the `tidymodels` universe.
 While the tools can in general be applied to an abundance of interesting asset pricing problems, we apply penalized regressions to identify macro-economic variables and asset pricing factors that help to explain a cross-section of industry portfolios.

 ## Brief theoretical background

-This is a book about *doing* empirical work in a tidy manner and we refer to any of the many excellent textbook treatments of machine learning methods and especially penalized regressions for some deeper discussion.
+This is a book about *doing* empirical work in a tidy manner and we refer to any of the many excellent textbook treatments of machine learning methods and especially penalized regressions for some deeper discussion [e.g, @Hastie2009].
 Instead, we just briefly summarize the idea of Lasso and Ridge regressions as well as the more general elastic net before we turn to the fascinating question on *how* to implement, tune and use such models with the `tidymodels` workflows.

 To set the stage, we start with the definition of a linear model: suppose we have data $(y_t, x_t), t = 1,\ldots, T$ where $x_t$ is a $(K \times 1)$ vector of regressors and $y_t$ is the response for observation $t$.
 The linear model takes the form $y_t = \beta' x_t + \varepsilon_t$ with some error term $\varepsilon_t$ and has been studied in abundance.
-The well-known ordinary-least square (OLS) estimator for the $(K \times 1)$ vector $\beta$ minimizes the sum of squared residuals and is then $\hat{\beta} = \left(\sum\limits_{t=1}^T x_t'x_t\right)^{-1} \sum\limits_{t=1}^T x_t'y_t$.
+The well-known ordinary-least square (OLS) estimator for the $(K \times 1)$ vector $\beta$ minimizes the sum of squared residuals and is then $$\hat{\beta}^\text{ols} = \left(\sum\limits_{t=1}^T x_t'x_t\right)^{-1} \sum\limits_{t=1}^T x_t'y_t.$$
-While often we are interested in the estimated coefficient vector $\hat\beta$, machine learning most of the time is about the predictive performance.
-For a new observation $\tilde{x}_t$, the linear model generates predictions such that $\hat y_t = E\left(y|x_t = \tilde x_t\right) = \hat\beta' \tilde x_t$.
+While often we are interested in the estimated coefficient vector $\hat\beta^\text{ols}$, machine learning most of the time is about the predictive performance.
+For a new observation $\tilde{x}_t$, the linear model generates predictions such that $$\hat y_t = E\left(y|x_t = \tilde x_t\right) = {\hat\beta^\text{ols}}' \tilde x_t.$$
 Is this the best we can do?
-Not really: Instead of minimizing the sum of squared residuals, penalized linear models can improve predictive performance by reducing the variance of the estimator $\hat\beta$.
+Not really: Instead of minimizing the sum of squared residuals, penalized linear models can improve predictive performance by reducing the variance of the estimator $\hat\beta^\text{ols}$.
 At the same time, it seems appealing to restrict the set of regressors to few meaningful ones if possible.
 In other words, if $K$ is large such as for the number of proposed factors in the asset pricing literature, it may be a desirable feature to *select* reasonable factors and to set $\hat\beta_k = 0$ for some redundant factors.

 It should be clear that the promised benefits of penalized regressions come at a cost.
 In most cases, reducing the variance of the estimator introduces a bias such that $E\left(\hat\beta\right) \neq \beta$.
 What is the effect of such a bias-variance trade-off?
-To understand the necessary considerations, assume the following data-generating process for $y$: $$y = f(x) + \varepsilon, \quad \varepsilon \sim (0, \sigma_\varepsilon^2)$$ While the properties of $\hat\beta$ as an unbiased estimator may be desirable under some circumstances, they are certainly not if we consider predictive accuracy.
+To understand the necessary considerations, assume the following data-generating process for $y$: $$y = f(x) + \varepsilon, \quad \varepsilon \sim (0, \sigma_\varepsilon^2)$$ While the properties of $\hat\beta^\text{ols}$ as an unbiased estimator may be desirable under some circumstances, they are certainly not if we consider predictive accuracy.
 For instance, the mean-squared error (MSE) depends on our model choice as follow: $$\begin{aligned}
 &=E((y-\hat{f}(\textbf{x}))^2)=E((f(\textbf{x})+\epsilon-\hat{f}(\textbf{x}))^2)\\
 &= \underbrace{E((f(\textbf{x})-\hat{f}(\textbf{x}))^2)}_{\text{total quadratic error}}+\underbrace{E(\epsilon^2)}_{\text{irreducible error}} \\
 &= E\left(\hat{f}(\textbf{x})^2\right)+E\left(f(\textbf{x})^2\right)-2E\left(f(\textbf{x})\hat{f}(\textbf{x})\right)+\sigma_\varepsilon^2\\